zainafzal08/Resume/README.md

 > A little site to show off my code!

 ## todo

-1. do homepage
-2. add some PZZAZZ to the home page, perhaps a scrolling set of qualities.
-  - a rotating circle yo is amazing.
+1. transfer landing to be more component based
+2. make each component work in mobile.

 ## show off points

 remember to show off about summer internship

 ## idea

 z index seperates poster images, as you scroll it flips through them, each one with a project on it.
-(have a small dot based system for jumping between) keep to pure github atm, the live sites need work yikes. keep same text element at highest z index, animate it clearing and retyping on scroll. (pretty quickily)
+(have a small dot based system for jumping between) keep to pure github atm, the live sites need work yikes.

 ## pages